MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business.md

 The Windows Store for Business supports two types of app:

 - **Online**--This license type requires users and devices to connect to the store to get an app and its license.
 Windows 10 devices must be Azure Active Directory domain-joined.
-- **Offline**--Organizations can cache apps and licenses to deploy directly within their on-premises network, without connecting to the store or having a connection to the Internet.
+- **Offline**--Organizations can cache apps and licenses to deploy directly within their on-premises networks, without connecting to the store or having a connection to the Internet.

-[Read more](https://technet.microsoft.com/itpro/windows/whats-new/windows-store-for-business-overview) about the Windows Store for Business.
+Read more about the [Windows Store for Business](https://technet.microsoft.com/itpro/windows/whats-new/windows-store-for-business-overview).

 Configuration Manager supports managing Windows Store for Business apps on Windows 10 devices running the Configuration Manager client and on Windows 10 devices that are enrolled with Microsoft Intune (hybrid configuration).
 Configuration Manager offers the following capabilities for online and offline apps.